mrstev3n/figma-widgets-on-github/README.md

 ## Resources

-A collection of resources to help accelerate the development process of Figma Plugins.
+A collection of resources to help accelerate the development process of Figma widgets.

 ---